-Carrie A. Karvonen-Gutierrez, PhD, MPH
+Carrie A Karvonen-Gutierrez, PhD, MPH

-Dr. Karvonen-Gutierrez is an Assistant Professor of Epidemiology in the School of Public Health at the University of Michigan.
-Dr. Karvonen-Gutierrez’s research focuses on the impact of chronological aging, reproductive aging and obesity and their intersections, on the development and progression of chronic disease and musculoskeletal outcomes through the creation of a metabolically-dysfunctional and pro-inflammatory environment.
-To address her research agenda, Dr. Karvonen-Gutierrez pursues mechanistic and biologic hypotheses using both epidemiologic and clinical research designs leveraging her leadership in ongoing cohort studies as well as new data collection efforts.
+Dr. Karvonen-Gutierrez's research focuses on critical periods of risk for adverse health outcomes in women.
+Specifically, she evaluates the impact of chronological aging, reproductive aging and obesity and their intersections, on the development and progression of chronic disease and musculoskeletal outcomes through the creation of a metabolically-dysfunctional and pro-inflammatory environment.
+To address her research agenda, Dr. Karvonen-Gutierrez uses both epidemiologic and clinical research designs leveraging her leadership in ongoing cohort studies as well as new data collection efforts.

 Dr. Karvonen-Gutierrez received her PhD in Epidemiologic Science and MPH in Epidemiology from the University of Michigan.
 She is a National Institute of Aging Butler Williams Scholar and is on the Editorial Board at the Midlife Women's Health journal.
 She has a K01 Mentored Research Scientist award from the National Institute of Aging to examine metabolomics and osteoarthritis.
-She is the Principal Investigator on the Michigan Bone Health and Metabolism Study and a co-Investigator on the Study of Women's Health Across the Nation.
+She is the Principal Investigator on the Michigan Bone Health and Metabolism Study and the PROTECT-Moms Study and a co-Investigator on the Study of Women's Health Across the Nation.

 - PhD, Epidemiologic Science, University of Michigan, 2012